DynamoDS/DynamoDictionary_React/README.md

 ## Installation
 - Version 8 of Node is required.
 Later versions of Node are known to cause installation problems.
-- VPN access is required to reach Autodesk artifactory registry.
 - In root directory, type ```npm install``` into the command line.
 - If you find that the command hangs, feel free to use `yarn` instead of `npm`.